The Best Sources of Protein, According to Canada’s Food Guide

 Try brown, red or green lentils, peas such as chickpeas and split peas, and dried beans such as black beans and kidney beans.

 Are you getting too much of a good thing?
 Here are six signs you’re eating too much protein.

 Nuts and seeds

-Nuts are a great source of protein and healthy fats (mono and polyunsaturated).
+Nuts are among the best protein sources, and are rich in healthy fats (mono and polyunsaturated).
 They are also a slow-burning food, leaving you feeling full longer.
-Studies have shown that nuts can even help people lose weight.
-But it’s important to watch your portion sizes.
+Studies have shown that nuts can even help people lose weight, but it’s important to watch your portion sizes.
 Stick to just one handful of nuts per serving.
 Canada’s Food Guide lists peanuts, almonds, cashews, nut butters and sunflower seeds as great sources of protein.

 Dairy is not just important for bone health—the protein in low-fat dairy products, such as yogurt and skim milk, also helps to maintain healthy blood pressure.

 Discover more natural remedies for high blood pressure.